grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 ### Step 4: Start Grafana

-Next, startup the latest version of Grafana locally.
+Next, startup the latest version of Grafana on your local machine.

 <Tabs defaultValue="npm">
 <TabItem value="npm">